The Fiber Optic Association - Tech Topics

 Where does the Ethernet topology come in?

-Ethernet is a very popular physical layer LAN technology used today-it's speedy, reasonable, and its installation is uncomplicated.
+Ethernet is the physical layer LAN technology primarily used today-it's speedy and its installation is uncomplicated.
 Ethernet is the IEEE 802.3 standard which defines the rules for configuring an Ethernet network as well as specifying how elements in that network interact with each other.
 Other LANs could be Token Ring, Fast Ethernet, or Asynchronous Transfer Mode (ATM).

-The seven-layer OSI model provides an architecture for the LAN and that LAN can operate over a topology that meets Ethernet specs.
+The seven-layer OSI model provides an overall architecture for the LAN that can operate over a topology that meets Ethernet specs.
 When all the components of the network are designed, manufactured, and installed correctly, the senders and receivers can communicate.
-This is why "interoperability" is so important in this industry.
+This is why "interoperability" is so important in the communications industry.

 Return To The FOA Home Page